 We’ve all been there, a problem arises in the product design process and it’s the product marketing team that gets the short end of the stick, which results in poor marketing content.
 Changing the content creation process can allow marketing to generate the images that will be the most impactful for the target audience.
 Hopefully, this problem does not arise in the future but if it does there are ways for marketing to get what they want without having to push back the product deadline.

-Physical photos: This used to be the most common form of images used in product marketing, and arguably still is.
-You might be thinking that there isn’t anything better than taking a picture of your product for marketing purposes but there are problems associated with this.
+Photography is still the most common form of imagery used in product marketing.
+Although this can be an effective way to present your product, there are some inherent problems associated with this process.
 Unless you have a well-versed photographer in-house you are most likely outsourcing your product photography, which can cost thousands of dollars.
 If you decide to bring this in-house there are lots of studies to show that it’s actually more cost-effective to outsource.
 Some other problems associated with physical photos is that there needs to be a product built in order to take pictures!
 As we all know prototypes don’t necessarily look or function like the production run.
 This means that an additional prototype needs to be built for marketing purposes or photos need to wait until production.
 If this isn’t time wasted, I don’t know what is!

 The biggest misconception of rendering is the time it takes and where it fits into the product design cycle.
 Renderings can take hours to create but so do physical images.
 Between setting up, shooting and, editing, it can take just as long, if not longer.
 Certain renderings packages can also update with revisions so marketing can begin their process before the product is even finished.
 When a newer revision is issued then the geometry can update and the rendering process can continue.
 This means that Marketing can increase their available work time while maintaining the deadline.
 Since prototypes do not need to be created, renderings can be generated much quicker and colorways have never been easier and quicker to visualize.
 No need to wait for painted prototypes to pick colors.